top of page

 5. The party submitting the film owns the copyright to every aspect of the film and does not infringe the copyright of any third party.

-6. The party has provided all the required documentation and an online screener before the 1st of August 2022 (the official deadline for submission).
+6. The submission closes on the 21st of June 2024.
+The submitting party must provide all the required documentation and an online screener before the 21st of June 2024 (the official deadline for submission).

-7. All films must have English subtitles, if selected.
+7. The submitted non-English films must have English subtitles.

 TERMS AND CONDITIONS